 Me: Wait and see.

 Sue: But it’s obvious.
 They gave it away with the title.
-They are on an alien planet with giants on it.
+They’ve landed on an alien planet with giants on it.
 Look, there’s a giant alien ant.
-Actually, that looks pretty good, although it is dead, I suppose.
-I bet they couldn’t make it move.
+Actually, that looks pretty good, even though it’s dead.
+I bet they couldn’t make it move, though.

-When Ian and Susan stumble across a giant seed packet bearing the words ‘Made in Norwich’, Sue cries “A-ha!” and I can’t tell if the penny’s finally dropped or if she’s trying to impersonate Alan Partridge.
-In fact, it takes an amazing model shot to reveal the whole truth.
-Our heroes are trapped in crazy paving.
+When Ian and Susan stumble across an enormous seed packet with the words ‘Made in Norwich’ emblazoned on it, Sue cries, “A-ha!”
+(I can’t tell if the penny’s finally dropped or she’s trying to impersonate Alan Partridge), and then an amazing model shot reveals the truth: our heroes are trapped in crazy paving.

-Sue: So it’s Earth, then?
+Sue: So it is Earth, then?
 That’s pretty clever.
 Well done.

-When the story shifts gears and we suddenly enter the real world, Sue feels a little cheated (“I’d psyched myself up for giant aliens in spandex”), while the subplot about DN6 fails to make any impression on her at all, despite all the dead wildlife we’ve seen so far.
+Having said that, when the story shifts gears and we enter the real world, Sue feels a little cheated (“I’d psyched myself up for giant aliens in spandex”), while the subplot about DN6 fails to make any impression on her whatsoever.

 Sue: Is that Percy Thrower?